MechlinTech/MyersAndStauffer_GhostQA/README.md

 **Note:**
 - Ensure that you have internet connectivity during the deployment process to download the required resources.
-- Make sure that no other services are running on port 8011 to avoid conflicts with the deployed GhostQA web application.
+- Make sure that no other services are running on port 30001,80 or 443 to avoid conflicts with the deployed GhostQA web application.